Skip to content

 4

-אל ← אלה ← אלהִים
+אל ← אלה ← אלהים

 el → eloah → elohim

-Yet the irony is that everything the Trinitarian theologian says about God is quite true, only he is blind to his own words.
+Yet the irony is that everything the Trinitarian Theologian says about God is quite true, only he is blind to his own words.
 God creates himself and begets himself through himself.
 That's the Gospel, is it not?
-A pastor will preach it, but not see it.
+A pastor might preach it, but not see it.
 He who loves his woman, loves himself.
-The masculine-feminine reality is a paradox.
-The masculine-feminine is a paradox that begins with GOD singular and ends with...GOD plural.
+But if God has no woman, how then is God...Love?

 ויאמר אלהים אל משה אהיה אשר אהיה